-The Associate in Science in Engineering Technology degree program with specialization in Mechanical Design and Fabrication is designed to meet Florida’s and Polk County’s need for a highly skilled, well-trained, and technically-competent manufacturing workforce, and to meet the challenges of ever changing and increasingly complex manufacturing processes.
-The Mechanical Design and Fabrication specialization of the program focuses on material fabrication using computerized machining processes (CNC), solid-modeling design and programming, and computer-aided design (CAD) and computer-aided manufacturing (CAM) programming.
+The Associate in Science in Engineering Technology degree program with specialization in Mechanical Design and Fabrication is designed to meet Florida’s and Polk County’s need for a highly skilled, well-trained, and technically competent manufacturing workforce, and to meet the challenges of ever-changing and increasingly complex manufacturing processes.
+The Mechanical Design and Fabrication Specialization of the program focuses on material fabrication using computer numerical control (CNC) machining processes, solid-modeling design and programming, and computer-aided design (CAD) and computer-aided manufacturing (CAM) programming.

 Certain courses in this program require placement at the college level or satisfaction of developmental education requirements in reading, writing, and mathematics.

 After successfully completing this program, the graduate is able to: